seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 It is but needful:
 Mercy is not itself, that oft looks so;
 Pardon is still the nurse of second woe:
-But yet,–poor Claudio!
+But yet,--poor Claudio!
 There is no remedy.
 Come, sir.

 *Exeunt*